 How will you recognize an innovator?

-The innovators will be those who aren’t afraid to challenge the status quo if they don’t like what currently exists.
-They will be those who understand the importance of vision and dreams, and who will expand their own comfort zones and take risks to inspire new thinking.
+The innovators I’ve met typically aren’t afraid to challenge the status quo if they don’t like what currently exists.
+They understand the importance of vision and dreams, and who will expand their own comfort zones and take risks to inspire new thinking.
 Innovators will be okay with appearing foolish, the risk of not looking good in the eyes of others, and living with uncertainty and chaos.

 Innovators will, without exception, be committed to hard work, ongoing communication, lifelong learning, and will practice a combination of intuition, research and analysis.

 These innovators will be people thriving within an environment that places an emphasis on thinking constantly about how to do things better and differently.
-New ideas will be seen as a critical investment and rather than saying “it can’t be done,” people will be asking, “how can we make this happen?”Posted on 02-11-14
+New ideas will be seen as a critical investment and rather than saying, ‘It can’t be done’, will be asking, ‘How can we make this happen?”Posted on 11-21-22